A memory-efficient neural ODE framework based on high-level adjoint differentiation: Method

 \begin{prop} \cite{Zhang2021iccs,Zhang2022TOMS} Given $N_c$ allowed checkpoints in memory, the minimal number of extra forward steps (recomputations) needed for the adjoint computation of $N_t$ time steps is

 where $t$ is the unique integer satisfying $\binom{N_c+t-1}{t-1} < N_t \leq \binom{N_c+t}{t}$. \end{prop}

-The total memory cost of PNODE thus consists of two parts: backpropogation for $\f$ and checkpointing for the adjoint calculation.
-Backpropagation requires $\mathcal{O}(N_l)$ memory, while the memory cost of checkpointing is at most $\mathcal{O}((N_t\text{-}1) (N_s\text{+}1))$.
+The total memory cost of PNODE thus consists of two parts: backpropogation for NN (the function $\f$) and checkpointing for the adjoint calculation.
+NN backpropagation requires $\mathcal{O}(N_l)$ memory, while the memory cost of checkpointing is at most $\mathcal{O}((N_t\text{-}1) (N_s\text{+}1))$.

 The computation cost of PNODE can be split into three parts: the forward computation, the reverse computation, and the recomputation overhead.
 The forward or reverse computation cost is $\mathcal{O}(N_t N_l)$, which is common for any neural ODE approach.
 The recomputation cost depends on the memory budget and becomes zero when $(N_t\text{-}1)$ checkpoints are allowed.